6.0 Magic

 Spell Range

-More skilled magic users can project their magic further.
+More skilled magic users can project magic further.
 A spellcaster who knows one school of magic can project magic up to 6″ away.
 For each school of magic that a character knows they can project magic an additional 2″.
-Magic with the [ATTACK] tag is treated as a melee attack and has a range of 1″.

 Spell Range